What does motor insulation Class mean?

 Motor insulation Class F

-Class F motor insulation has:
+The key specifications for Class F motor insulation are as follows:

-- Maximum permissible winding temperature of 155°C.
+- Maximum permissible winding temperature: 155°C.

-- Maximum Temperature Rise is 105°C.
+- Maximum Temperature Rise: 105°C.

-- Allowed Hot-spot Over Temperature is 10°C.
+- Allowed Hot-spot Over Temperature: 10°C.

 Class H

-Class H motor insulation has:
+The essential characteristics of Class H motor insulation include:

-- maximum permissible winding temperature of 180°C.
+- Maximum permissible winding temperature: 180°C.

-- The maximum Temperature Rise is 125°C.
+- Maximum Temperature Rise: 125°C.

-- And the allowed Hot-spot Over Temperature is 15°C.
+- Allowed Hot-spot Over Temperature: 15°C.

 Read my other detailed articles: